romanov-rizvan/immundb_test_assignment/readme.md

 Check that response code is equal to 409, otherwise drop assertion with error message

 ## root directory
-The root directory contains requirements for the project, this readme and docker files to build docker image and run container
+The root directory contains requirements for the project, this readme file and docker files to build docker image and run container